 Which one should you choose?

 If you need an app for regular connection & server manager, Termius would be the ideal choice.
-The best thing about Termius is that each stuff is categorically placed which makes the app easy to use and most importantly less complicated.
 The only scenario you should be using GetConsole is if you have SSH agent forwarding.
-For simple and one-time usage, you can try any of the apps between WebSSH and Shelly.
+For simple and one-time usage, you can try either WebSSH and Shelly.
+If you prefer working on an iPad or iPhone, Blink should be in your list of must-buy apps.

 Also Read: 6 Best Android SSH Client You Should Try